Share

 “I think that partnership might not be a terrible thing,” he said, “but we’ve seen the federal government become part of the problem before.
 We don’t need more problems.”

 It’s a valid concern.
-Federal programs like FEMA and the National Flood Insurance Program (NFIP) — while essential — have long histories of mismanagement and underfunding.
-Critics argue that another federal pool could simply replicate those problems on a larger scale.
+Federal programs like FEMA and the National Flood Insurance Program (NFIP) — while essential — have histories of mismanagement, underfunding, and political interference.
+Critics worry that another federal pool could simply replicate those problems on a broader scale.

-Susman acknowledged that skepticism but noted an important distinction: Schiff’s proposal envisions private insurers continuing to handle underwriting, distribution, and claims — with the federal government simply acting as a catastrophic reinsurer of last resort.
+Susman acknowledged that skepticism but highlighted a key distinction: Schiff’s proposal envisions private insurers continuing to handle underwriting, distribution, and claims, with the federal government serving only as a catastrophic reinsurer of last resort.

-In other words, it wouldn’t replace the insurance market.
-It would reinforce it.
+In other words, it would not replace the private insurance market — it would reinforce it.

 “It’s the first time I’ve seen discussion of a federally organized plan to be a stopgap for the private insurance industry,” Susman said.
 “It got me interested — and scared — at the same time.”

-If implemented well, a national reinsurance program could provide several key benefits:
+If implemented effectively, a national reinsurance program could offer several important benefits:

-By capping insurers’ losses during large-scale disasters, the program could encourage more carriers to stay in — or return to — high-risk states like California and Florida.
+By capping insurers’ exposure during large-scale disasters, the program could encourage more carriers to stay in — or return to — high-risk states like California, Florida, and Louisiana.

-Private reinsurers, many based overseas, have drastically increased rates in recent years.
-A domestic, federally backed alternative could reduce those costs and improve long-term pricing stability.
+Private reinsurers, many based overseas, have sharply raised prices in recent years.
+A domestic, federally backed alternative could offer more predictable and potentially lower long-term costs.

 “It brings to reality the fact that this isn’t just California’s problem,” Susman said.
 “There are catastrophic events happening all over the country.
 It’s a national problem.”

-But if there’s one thing both Susman and Lackey agreed on, it’s that politics could derail even the best-intentioned idea.
+If there is one thing both Susman and Lackey agreed on, it’s that politics could derail even the best-designed proposal.

-Lackey warned that the growing partisan divide in American politics could sabotage serious policy discussions before they even start.
+He warned that deepening partisan divides could sabotage serious policy discussions before they even begin.

-“We all need to be the American team,” he said.
+“We all need to be the American team,” Lackey said.
 “We’re supposed to be the United States of America, and we’re becoming the divided states.
 That’s going to lead to more catastrophic outcomes.”

-His hope, he said, is that the insurance debate can be depoliticized — that lawmakers and citizens alike will judge ideas on their merits rather than their authors.
+His hope is that the insurance debate can be depoliticized — that lawmakers and citizens will judge ideas on their substance, not their sponsors.

 “We need to talk to the issues, not the messengers,” Lackey emphasized.
 “Let’s stay away from political credit or criticism.
 Just focus on the solutions.”

-“It used to be that people on both sides of the aisle would sit down and talk about something, then go have lunch,” he said.
+“It used to be that people on both sides of the aisle would sit down and talk about something, then go have lunch,” Lackey recalled.
 “They didn’t agree on policy — but that was okay.
 That’s what made the system work.”

-Susman agreed, noting that public trust and bipartisanship are just as crucial to market stability as financial mechanisms.
+Susman agreed, noting that public trust and bipartisanship are just as crucial for market stability as any financial instrument.

 “The generation growing up doesn’t realize that the highest levels of government used to function that way,” Lackey said.
 “We can fix it, but we have to make it a priority.”

-Even if Schiff’s proposal never becomes law, its introduction marks an important shift in the conversation.
-For the first time, federal lawmakers are acknowledging that insurance instability is a national infrastructure issue, not just a state-level regulatory hiccup.
+Even if Schiff’s bill never becomes law, its introduction marks an important shift.
+For the first time, federal lawmakers are openly acknowledging that insurance instability is a national infrastructure issue, not just a patchwork of state-level regulatory problems.

-Just as the federal government plays a role in backstopping banks, supporting agriculture, and responding to natural disasters, there’s a growing recognition that insurance markets themselves need structural support in an era of escalating climate risks.
+Just as the federal government backstops banks, supports agriculture, and funds disaster response, there is a growing recognition that insurance markets themselves may need structural support in an era of escalating climate risk.

 “It gives me hope,” Susman said.
 “Because it means people outside California are starting to understand — this isn’t just a ‘California problem.’
 This is everyone’s problem.”

-Schiff’s proposed program bears similarities to the National Flood Insurance Program (NFIP), established in 1968 after private insurers abandoned flood-prone regions.
+Schiff’s proposed framework has clear parallels to the National Flood Insurance Program (NFIP), created in 1968 after private insurers largely withdrew from flood-prone areas.

-While the NFIP has faced criticism for inefficiency and debt, it has also provided critical protection for millions of Americans in coastal and riverine communities.
+While the NFIP has its critics — particularly around inefficiency and long-term debt — it has also provided critical coverage for millions of Americans in coastal and riverine communities.

-A modern reinsurance program could apply the same principle more broadly — not as a retail insurer like NFIP, but as a federal risk-sharing mechanism that helps private insurers absorb the financial shock of extreme events.
+A modern reinsurance program could apply a similar principle more broadly, not by selling policies directly like NFIP, but by acting as a federal risk-sharing mechanism that helps private insurers absorb extreme losses.

-If structured properly, such a system could complement — not replace — state FAIR Plans, the California Earthquake Authority, and private reinsurance markets.
+If structured properly, it could complement — not replace — state FAIR Plans, the California Earthquake Authority, and private global reinsurance markets.

 The Real Challenge: Implementation and Trust

-As Susman quipped, “The feds would never touch the fund — because that never happens,” underscoring a deep-seated skepticism shared by many industry veterans.
+As Susman joked, “The feds would never touch the fund — because that never happens,” underscoring a deep-seated skepticism among industry veterans.

-But even if imperfect, the proposal forces a long-overdue conversation about resilience, responsibility, and reform.
+Still, even an imperfect proposal forces a necessary conversation about resilience, responsibility, and reform in the insurance system.

 The Takeaway: Hope in Honest Conversation

-The Insurance Hour episode closed on a hopeful note — not because Schiff’s bill offers an easy fix, but because it opens the door to something deeper: honest, bipartisan discussion about the future of risk in America.
+The Insurance Hour episode closed on a cautiously hopeful note — not because Schiff’s bill offers a quick fix, but because it opens the door to a deeper, national discussion about the future of risk management in America.

 “We can fix it,” Lackey said.
 “But we have to make it a priority.
 We have to talk honestly with each other.
 When people play games, respect disappears — and trust goes with it.”

-Susman agreed, adding that the greatest progress will come when policymakers stop treating insurance as a niche issue and start recognizing it as a cornerstone of economic security.
+Susman agreed, arguing that policymakers need to stop treating insurance as a niche issue and start recognizing it as foundational to economic stability.

 “Insurance is what allows everything else to exist,” he said.
 “Without it, you can’t build homes, you can’t run businesses, you can’t recover after disasters.
 It’s the quiet backbone of our economy.”

-And as Lackey reminded listeners, sometimes the most important step toward fixing a problem isn’t passing a bill — it’s starting the conversation honestly.
+And as Lackey reminded listeners, sometimes the most important step toward solving a problem isn’t passing a bill — it’s starting the conversation honestly.

 Author